seannicholson/halo-cloudcheckr-compliance-report/README.md

 # Reports
 This script produces two CSV reports in the reports directly.
 1. Halo Compliance Report with date stamp
-2. List of all AMI current showing for active servers in the Halo portal with OS platform.
+2. List of all AMI currently showing for active servers in the Halo portal with OS platform.

 # Dependencies